Skip to content

 • What kind of content do I want to post on my Facebook Page?
 Your options include links, memes, pictures, products, and repurposed content.

 • What days and times do I want to post content?
 Your posting schedule should line up with the times your audience checks Facebook.
-Buffer found that 1 p.m. – 3 p.m.
-Monday through Saturday are good universal times, but they also recommend adjusting your posting times according to the engagement you get.
+Buffer found that about 9 a.m. to 10 a.m. on Mondays, Tuesdays, and Fridays are good universal times, but they also recommend adjusting your posting times according to the engagement you get.

 Now you know your target audience, your conversion goals, your content strategy, and your posting schedule.
 Fancy terms for simple concepts.